How to paint grass with watercolors

 Painting the dark green grass strokes

-• After painting the vertical strokes, the grass will look like its floating.
-In order to make it appear as though its growing from the soil, begin adding soft dabs of light and dark green paint at the bottom (like we did at the start).
-Refer to the images bellow:
+• After painting the vertical strokes, the grass will look like it’s floating.
+To make it appear as though it’s growing from the soil, add some soft dabs of light and dark green paint at the bottom.
+Refer to the images below:

-Next you are going to add the grass flowers at the top (this step is optional).
-Simply paint dots around the very tip of a single grass.
+Next, you are going to add the grass flowers at the top (this step is optional).
+Paint some dots around the top of the blade of grass.

 The next step is to paint the soil.
-Keep it simple by softly dabbing and blending burnt umber at the bottom like so
+Keep it simple by softly dabbing and blending burnt umber at the bottom:

 final step of painting grass